 Since 1970, workplace fatalities have been reduced by more than 65% and occupational injury and illness rates have declined by 67%.
 At the same time, U.S. employment has almost doubled.

 Worker deaths in America are down on average, from about 38 worker deaths per day in 1970 to 12 deaths per day in 2012.
 Worker injuries and illnesses are also down, from 10.9 incidents per 100 workers in 1972 to 3.4 per 100 in 2011.

 We Can Help

-The experienced attorneys at Charles G. Monnett III & Associates provide free initial consultations, support and assistance in finding resources to help you and your family deal with serious injuries caused by the negligence of others.
-We can also help you pursue a legal action.
-If you or your family would like more information about your legal options and determine whether you have a claim, call our office today at 704.376.1911 or toll-free 800.977.3077….
-24 hours a day, 7 days a week.
+The experienced attorneys at Charles G. Monnett III & Associates provide free initial consultations, support, and assistance in finding resources to help you and your family deal with serious injuries caused by the negligence of others.
+We can also help you pursue legal action.